ethyca/fidesops/.github/ISSUE_TEMPLATE/fidesops_bug_report.md

 ---
-name: Fidesctl Bug report
+name: Fidesops Bug report
-about: Problems and issues with the code of Fidesctl
+about: Problems and issues with the code of Fidesops
 title: ''
 labels: bug